pingcap/docs-dm/en/handle-alerts.md

 # Alert Handling

-This document introduces how to deal with the major alert information in DM.
+This document introduces how to deal with the alert information in DM.

 ## The alert of task status